 Monitoring and Removing Invasive Species

 Door County’s rare and threatened plants are in jeopardy not just from the visible development that can be easily seen, but from invasive plants hidden amongst the green.
 Not all green is good!

 Consider invasive plants as those who have developed exceptional ability to propagate.
-Some plant roots emit toxins killing anything but their own kind, other bind and strangle other plants.
-Some are able to grow earlier in the spring, and faster than anything in the vicinity, out-competing for nutrients and starving their native plant neighbors.
+Some plant roots emit toxins killing anything but their own kind, others bind and strangle other plants.
+Some are able to grow earlier in the spring, and faster than anything in the vicinity, out-competing for nutrients and starving native plant neighbors.

 The detriment to the balance of our Door County system is pervasive.

 Birds become sick eating the non-native berries of the invasive honeysuckle.
 Wetlands are turned acrid from the toxic roots of the buckthorn, negatively impacting the breeding of our spring peepers and leopard frogs.
 And the list goes on.